OtherMythos/avDocumentation/Test/overview.rst

 This includes GTest and GMock.

 The unit tests live in the engine repository under ``avEngine/test/unit``, and have their own cmake build system, so can be built separately from the engine.

+Squirrel Unit Tests
+^^^^^^^^^^^^^^^^^^^

+Squirrel unit tests are used to address the issues caused by exposing c++ functionality to squirrel.
+It is very easy to break something that previously worked when manipulating the stack, and this has the potential to destroy scripts that previously worked.

+The Squirrel Unit tests, as they have been dubbed, are used to test that squirrel exposed functions work and act as they always have.
+They work by setting up a squirrel vm specifically for unit testing.
+This has the same root table setup as the actual vm.
+Squirrel code in the form of strings is supplied by the code.
+These scripts perform simple operations or checks that can return values to the c++.
+The Google testing framework can then be used to make assertions on these results.

+It's worth noting that the entire squirrel namespace isn't tested completely here.
+Much of the functionality is very involved with the operating engine, and would therefore be very difficult to test as individual units.
+Therefore, a good deal of the namespace checks happen in the integration tests.

 Squirrel Integration Tests
 --------------------------